In this article:

 Twin cabins on superyachts often include an additional bunk, commonly referred to as a Pullman berth.
-This refers to a bed set into the wall of the cabin, which can be pulled down at night for sleeping.
-Used to maximise space, Pullman berths are often found in twin cabins and can add extra flexibility for yacht charters.
+This refers to a bed set into the bulkhead wall of the cabin, which can be pulled down at night for sleeping.
+Used to maximise space, Pullman berths are often found in twin cabins and add extra flexibility for yacht charters.

 A convertible cabin describes any superyacht accommodation which can be put to a different purpose when guests are not sleeping in it, such as an additional lounging space, massage therapy room or even gymnasium.

-More often than not though, this term is used to describe a cabin that can be configured as either a twin-bedded cabin or a double cabin as the beds are not fixed and can be pushed together or set apart, enabling greater flexibility for yacht charters.
+More often than not though, this term is used to describe a cabin that can be configured as either a twin-bedded cabin or a double cabin as the beds are not fixed and can be pushed together or set apart, enabling greater versatility for yacht charters.

 Some yachts have interconnected cabins, which can be a useful feature, especially for charter guests that arrive with nannies or their security detail.